arvidn/libtorrent/branches/libtorrent_aio_settings/docs/manual.rst

 too_few_outgoing_ports
-	This is generated if outgoing peer connections are failing because of *address in use* errors, indicating that ``session_settings::outgoing_ports`` is set and is too small of a range.
-Consider not using the ``outgoing_ports`` setting at all, or widen the range to include more ports.
+	This is generated if outgoing peer connections are failing because of *address in use* errors, indicating that num_outgoing_ports_ is set and is too small of a range.
+Consider not using the num_outgoing_ports_ setting at all, or widen the range to include more ports.

 state_changed_alert
 -------------------